claireleblanc/GPSeq-Pipeline/docker/README.md

 Go into the correct folder: `cd GPSeq-Pipeline/docker/GPSeq_processing-main/docker`

-Build the docker image: `docker build -t $image -f ./Dockerfile .` This is expected to take around 15 minutes, but may varry depending on your machine.
+Build the docker image: `bash build.sh` This is expected to take around 15 minutes, but may varry depending on your machine.

 To check whether build was sucessful, run: `docker image ls`